 North Dakota bill seeks to discourage pipeline tampering

 BISMARCK, N.D.
-(AP) — A North Dakota legislator wants to increase the legal consequences for people who tamper with pipelines and any groups that help them.
+(AP) — A North Dakota legislator wants to increase the legal consequences for people who tamper with pipelines and any groups that help them, following a 2016 pipeline protest that shut down oil flow for several hours.

-The Bismarck Tribune reports that Republican Sen. Janne Myrdal of Edinburg is sponsoring the bill.
+Republican Sen. Janne Myrdal of Edinburg is sponsoring the bill, The Bismarck Tribune reported .

+The legislation would more clearly define that it's illegal to damage energy facilities and other critical infrastructure, such as refineries, electrical power generating facilities, natural gas processing plants or compressor stations and crude oil storage facilities.

 The bill wouldn't prevent the "lawful assembly and peaceful and orderly petition for the redress of grievances."

+"We worked hard on it to make sure that no First Amendment rights are trampled on whatsoever in this bill," Myrdal said.

+Myrdal said the bill was inspired by the October 2016 pipeline protest involving TransCanada's Keystone Pipeline in Pembina County.
+Activists turned an emergency valve and shut down oil flow.

-Seattle resident Michael Eric Foster served jail time for a 2016 pipeline protest in North Dakota.
-He says a more stringent law wouldn't have stopped him from turning a pipeline valve and stopping oil flow for several hours.
+Seattle resident Michael Eric Foster, who served jail time for turning the pipeline valve during the protest, said a more stringent law wouldn't have stopped him.

+"What I did, I did to protect my family because everything else is failing.
+I owe it to my family tree and yours to do whatever we can think of to stop destroying this place for our kids," Foster said.

+Foster said the bill is an attempt to "silence and intimidate and harass people who are looking out for the public good."

 Information from: Bismarck Tribune, http://www.bismarcktribune.com